ionic-team/ionic-docs/README.md

 This is the home for the v4+ [Ionic Framework](https://ionicframework.com) docs.

+## Editors

+The site content is built from markdown files in `src/docs-content`.
+Markdown files created there will automatically be turned in to routes based on their relative place in the directory.

 ## Contributing

 Ensure you're using recent versions of `npm 5` and `node 8`.